-Furthermore, it was Himmler who formed the Einsatzgruppen who were a paramilitary death squad of Nazi Germany.
+Furthermore, Himmler formed the Einsatzgruppen, the paramilitary death squad of Nazi Germany.
 They had an integral role in the mass extermination of the Jews.
 Additionally, it was Himmler who oversaw the Final Solution.
 He was behind the death of almost 6 million Jews, Romani people and other victims.

 During the final years of the war, Himmler was suffering from psychosomatic illnesses.
 He then attempted to negotiate peace with the Western Allies.
 He did so without Hitler’s knowledge.
 Once Hitler got the wind of this he promptly stripped Himmler of his position and gave an order for his arrest.
 Himmler then tried to escape in disguise.
-But he was soon captured by the Western Allies.
+But the Western Allies soon captured him.
 He killed himself while in custody.

 5) Joseph Goebbels- An advocate of Nazi propaganda